 ADVERTISEMENT

 Several officials from the U.S. Federal Reserve (Fed) spoke on the 8th, indicating that the risks of inflation and employment in America are nearing a balance.
 Fed Vice Chair Jefferson noted that while inflation risks have decreased, employment risks are rising, thus reaching an overall balance.
+He emphasized that decisions regarding interest rate adjustments will be based on currently released economic data.

 ADVERTISEMENT